|

 Tiger is really easy to enjoy.
 It's silly but also

-intelligent at the same time.
-It draws influences from
+intelligent at the same time, drawing influences from

 many directors and styles, such as pioneer director